 - Dr Grahame Brown, Consultant in Muscular, Skeletal & Sports Medicine, Royal Orthopaedic Hospital.

-- Professor Tony Charlton, Professor of Behaviour Studies, University of Gloucestershire, Cheltenham.
+- Professor Tony Charlton, Professor emeritus in behaviour studies, University of Gloucestershire, Cheltenham

-- Professor Cary Cooper CBE, Professor of Organisational Psychology and Health, Lancaster University.
+- Professor Cary Cooper CBE, Professor of organisational psychology, University of Manchester

 - Professor Helen Cowie, European Institute of Health and Medical Sciences, University of Surrey.